EXCLUSIVE-Italian payments firm Nexi leads race for $10 bln Nets takeover - sources

 U.S. private equity firm Hellman & Friedman, which took control of Nets in 2017 and subsequently delisted it from the Copenhagen stock exchange, is working with Credit Suisse CSGN.S on the sale and wants to clinch a deal by the end of the year, two of the sources said, speaking on condition of anonymity as the matter is confidential.

-The sources said Nexi, advised by Centerview Partners, was waiting for market volatility to ease in November after the U.S. presidential election before entering a binding agreement with Nets.
+Nexi, advised by Centerview Partners, is waiting for market volatility to ease after the U.S. presidential election on Nov.
+3 before entering a binding agreement with Nets, the sources said.

-They added that any takeover of Nets wouldn't endanger Nexi's ongoing merger with Italian rival SIA - a deal announced on Oct.
+"They are just waiting for the share price to pick up again as the second wave of COVID-19 has dented consumer spending, meaning payment volumes have declined," one of the sources said.

+Nexi's shares lost about 23% in October but they're still up 6.5% since the start of the year.

+If successful, the sale would be the latest in a wave of consolidation in the payments industry, which was crowned this year by the 7.8 billion euro acquisition of Ingenico by France's Worldline WLN.PA to create the world's fourth-biggest payments firm.

+Nexi boss Paolo Bertoluzzo sees Nets as a springboard to lucrative European markets including Denmark, Germany and Poland, the sources said.

+His latest move comes as Nexi had recently embarked on another major deal in Italy to buy state-backed rival SIA - a transaction announced on Oct.
 5 and expected to close by the summer of 2021.

-Global Payments dropped out of the process after the sale of its $2 billion Netspend unit was pulled earlier this week, two of the sources said.

-Nexi, Hellman & Friedman and Global Payments declined to comment while Nets was not immediately available.
+The sources said that both deals can be executed in parallel and any takeover of Nets wouldn't endanger the SIA transaction.

+But the Nets purchase may dilute Italian state investment agency Cassa Depositi e Prestiti (CDP), which controls SIA and was meant to own a quarter of the new group, making it the single biggest shareholder, the sources said.

 ($1 = 0.8461 euros)

-(Reporting by Pamela Barbaglia in London and David French in New York, additional reporting by Elisa Anzolin in Milan; Editing by Kirsten Donovan)
+(Reporting by Pamela Barbaglia in London and David French in New York, additional reporting by Elisa Anzolin in Milan; Editing by Kirsten Donovan and Sonya Hepinstall)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))